Shifta-Robel/SeedFrame/README.md

 ### Architectural overview

 Seedframe is a library for creating LLM applications like RAG systems.
-It provides a `Client` type that can be loaded up with data from text documents, HTTP api's or anything that can be embedded using =Embedder=s.
+It provides a `Client` type that can be loaded up with data from text documents, HTTP api's or anything that can be embedded using `Embedder`s.

 <a id="org3ee22e6"></a>